 - "Selling my dirty underwear to a stranger (I had to ejaculate into them after wearing them for a day)."

 - "Submitted a video of my dog skateboarding for a free fiver."

 - "Helping someone who lied about having a friend to other people and faking being this 'friend'."

 - "Food quality testing.
-Made about £7 for around 2 hours of eating food and filling out surveys."
+Made about £7 for around two hours of eating food and filling out paid surveys."

 - "I spent my first-year summer matched betting."